Some-Apps/ShelterPartner/README.md

 # Welcome To [Shelter Partner](https://shelterpartner.org)!

-Jared will be out of town June 26 - 29 and will respond to any messages when he gets back.
+Jared will be out of town July 4 - 16 and will respond to any messages when he gets back.

 ## How To Contribute On GitHub
 1. Create an issue in the Some-Apps/ShelterPartner repository or select an existing issue.
 Issues with "Bounty" labels are available to work on if not already assigned to someone.